 In the event that an entity has an "ownership change" (as defined in Section 382 of the Internal Revenue Code of 1986, as amended (the "Code")), an entity's federal net operating loss carryforwards ("NOLs") generated prior to an ownership change would be subject to annual limitations, which could defer or eliminate our ability to utilize these tax losses against future taxable income.
 Generally, an "ownership change" occurs if one or more stockholders, each of whom owns 5% or more in value of a corporation's stock, increase their aggregate percentage ownership by more than 50% over the lowest percentage of stock owned by those stockholders at any time during the preceding three-year period.
-A full Section 382 analysis was prepared in 2023 and it was determined that our NOLs were subject to limitations under Section 382.
+A full Section 382 analysis was prepared in 2024, and it was determined that our NOLs were subject to limitations under Section 382.

-At December 31, 2023, we had approximately \$24.3 million of federal NOLs generated in prior years that could offset against future taxable income, however, \$4.7 million of the NOLs were limited as of December 31, 2023 due to ownership changes.
+At December 31, 2024, we had approximately \$35.8 million of federal NOLs generated in prior years that could offset against future taxable income, however, \$2.4 million of the NOLs were limited as of December 31, 2024 due to ownership changes.
 NOLs created prior to 2018 have a 20-year expiration period and NOLs arising after 2017 have an indefinite life.
 Additionally, utilization of any NOL depends on many factors, including our ability to generate future taxable income, which cannot be assured.
-At December 31, 2023, we had a tax valuation allowance recorded on the NOLs.
+At December 31, 2024, we had a full tax valuation allowance recorded on the NOLs.

 In the event that we were to undergo any further "ownership change", our NOLs generated prior to an ownership change would be subject to further annual limitations, which could defer or eliminate our ability to utilize these tax losses against future taxable income.
-Depending on participation in our Rights Offering announced in March 2024, it is likely that an ownership change will occur which could further limit the utilization of the NOLs.